-If a DBS comes back as unfit to work, it would be up to the safeguarding officer to advise a cause of action and could warrant termination of employment.
+If a DBS comes back as unfit to work, it would be up to the safeguarding officer to advise a course of action and could warrant termination of employment.

-It is not the responsibility of the designated safeguarding officer to decide whether a child has been abused or not, that is the responsibility of investigative statutory agencies such as children's social services or the police.
-However, keeping children safe is everybody's business and all staff should know who to so to and how to report any concerns they may have about a child being harmed or at risk of being harmed.
+It is not the responsibility of the designated safeguarding officer to decide whether a child has been abused or not, that is the responsibility of investigative statutory agencies such as Children's Social Services or the police.
+However, keeping children safe is everybody's business and all staff should know who to go to and how to report any concerns they may have about a child being harmed or at risk of being harmed.

-We have a role to play in keeping safe and keeping other safe by preventing, identifying, and reporting incidents and concerns.
+We ALL have a role to play in keeping safe and keeping others safe by preventing, identifying, and reporting incidents and concerns.
 Thankfully, incidents are rare but if you need to get in touch with the appropriate people, internally by the management structure list or for external help please see information below.

 DSO works closely with all departments to make sure all safeguarding policies are adhered to.
-DSO's from the club, academy and community trust meet on a monthly basis unless a major incident has occurred which we will then meet to discuss as a matter of urgency.
+DSOs from the club, academy and community trust meet monthly unless a major incident has occurred which we will then meet to discuss as a matter of urgency.
 On matchday's the community trust DSO will be present and lead on any safeguarding incidents.
-In the absence of the community trust DSO you can contact the club DSO.
+In the absence of the community trust DSO, you can contact the club DSO.